faith87/Getting-and-Cleaning-Data-Course-Project/README.md

 2. Load the dplyr module
 3. Set working directory to the location where the UCI HAR Dataset was unzipped
 4. Read data from files (features, activity type, training and test data sets)
-5. Assigned column names to the training and test data
+5. Assign column names to the training and test data
-6. Combined test and training data into one dataset
+6. Combine test and training data into one dataset
-7. Combined subject IDs and activity labels from the test and training data
+7. Combine subject IDs and activity labels from the test and training data
 8. Extract only the measurements on the mean and standard deviation for each measurement.
 9. Use descriptive activity names to name the activities in the data set
 10. Clean up the variable names